sporcina/dynamodb-connector/doc/sample.md

 ### Purpose

-This document provides detailed instructions on how to create a new Mule Studio project that leverages the DynamoDB connector.
+This document provides detailed instructions on how to create a new Anypoint Studio project that leverages the DynamoDB connector.